Lectures on LHC Physics: QCD

 including a renormalized mass $m$ and a wave function renormalization constant $Z$.

-The important step in our argument is that in analogy to the effective $ggH$ coupling discussed in Section~\ref{sec:higgs_eff} the one-loop correction $M^2$ depends on the momentum flowing through the propagator.
-Above a certain threshold it can develop an imaginary part because the momentum flowing through the diagram is large enough to produce on-shell states in the loop.
+The important step in our argument is that in analogy to the effective $ggH$ coupling discussed in Section~\ref{sec:higgs_gluon} the one-loop correction $M^2$ depends on the momentum flowing through the propagator.
+Above a certain threshold it can develop an imaginary part because the momentum flowing through the diagram is large enough to produce on--shell states in the loop.
 Just as for the $ggH$ coupling such \underline{absorptive parts} appear when a real decay like $Z \to \ell^+ \ell^-$ becomes kinematically allowed.
 After splitting $M^2(q^2)$ into its real and imaginary parts we know what to do with the real part: the solution to $q^2 - m_0^2 - \text{Re} M^2(q^2) \really 0$ defines the renormalized particle mass $q^2 = m^2$ and the wave function renormalization $Z$.
 The imaginary part looks like the Feynman $i \epsilon$ term discussed before

 for $\epsilon \to 0$ and finite $\Gamma \ne 0$.
-The link between the self energy matrix element squared $M^2$ and the partial width we can illustrate remembering one way to compute scalar integrals or one-loop amplitudes by gluing them together using tree-level amplitudes.
-The Cuskosky cutting rule discussed in Section~\ref{sec:higgs_eff} tells us schematically written $\text{Im} \; M^2 \sim M^2 |_\text{cut} \equiv \Gamma$ because cutting the one-loop bubble diagram at the one possible place is nothing but squaring the two tree-level matrix element for the decay $Z \to \ell^+ \ell^-$.
+We can illustrate the link between the element squared $M^2$ of a self energy and the partial width by remembering one way to compute scalar integrals or one-loop amplitudes by gluing them together using tree level amplitudes.
+Schematically written, the Cuskosky cutting rule discussed in Section~\ref{sec:higgs_gluon} tells us $\text{Im} \; M^2 \sim M^2 |_\text{cut} \equiv \Gamma$.
+Cutting the one-loop bubble diagram at the one possible place is nothing but squaring the two tree level matrix element for the decay $Z \to \ell^+ \ell^-$.
 One thing that we need to keep track of, apart from the additional factor $m$ due to dimensional analysis, is the sign of the $i m \Gamma$ term which just like the $i \epsilon$ prescription is fixed by causality.